Loading…

 We will also focus on how to improvise to taiko songs.
 As a sample, we will play some phrases to some of the better-known songs, such as Yatai Bayashi.

-Prerequisite/What to bring: Be able to play some melodies and bring #8/ Happonjoushi Fue.
+Prerequisite/What to bring: Be able to play some melodies and get#8/ Happonjoushi Fue.

 We will have some extra Fues available if you don't own one.